EEO AND DIVERSITY

 The CSB, under the appropriate laws and regulations, will:

-- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex (including sexual orientation), age (40 or older), national origin, disability, status as a parent, genetic information, or filing of a complaint, participation in discrimination or harassment complaint proceedings, or other opposition to discrimination;
+- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex (including pregnancy, sexual orientation, and gender discrimination), age (40 or older), national origin, disability, status as a parent, genetic information, or filing of a complaint, participation in discrimination or harassment complaint proceedings, or other opposition to discrimination;

 - Provide for the prompt and fair consideration of complaints of discrimination;